Vibashan/Image-Fusion-Transformer/README.md

 The Fusion results are included in "analysis_MatLab".

-If you have any question about this code, feel free to reach me(vvishnu2@jh.edu).
+If you have any questions about the code, feel free to contatc me at vvishnu2@jh.edu.

 ## Acknowledgement
 This codebase is built on top of [RFN-Nest](https://github.com/hli1221/imagefusion-rfn-nest) by [Li Hui](https://github.com/hli1221).